Green Left (Denmark): In government, 2011–2014

 Before the 2011 election, SF announced that its goal was to be part of a cabinet consisting of SF, the Social Democrats, and the Social Liberal Party.
 While the Social Democrats were positive to the idea the Social Liberals were initially more sceptical, due to differences in economic policies.
 This became a reality with the formation cabinet of Helle Thorning-Schmidt: For the first time, SF was part of a cabinet, with six cabinet ministers.
 In September 2012 Villy Søvndal announced that he was stepping down as chairman of the party.
 After a protracted election for the party chair Annette Vilhelmsen was elected chairwoman with 66% of the constituency, against the 34% achieved by her competitor Astrid Krag.
 Since Krag had the backing of most of the party leadership, Vilhelmsen's election was widely interpreted as a display of dissatisfaction with the leadership's approach to participating in government.

 Vilhelmsen never managed to provide stable leadership for the party however.
 In January 2014, the party left the coalition government over a dispute involving the sale of shares in the state-owned energy company DONG Energy to Goldman Sachs, stating that they would instead provide confidence and supply.
 Vilhelmsen and a considerable part of the party leadership subsequently resigned.
 Pia Olsen Dyhr was subsequently elected new chairman of the party.

+In the 2015 general election SF lost more than half of its votes and achieved its worst result since 1977 with 4.2%.